brian-arnold/brian-arnold.github.io/pages/CV/cv.md

 - **Fulbright Fellow**, University of Oulu (2009)
     - Advisor: Outi Savolainen

-## Professional Exp
-- **Senior Bioinformatics Scientist III**, Harvard University (2018-2020)
-    - Teach workshops, collaborate with faculty, help students analyze large sequencing datasets using high-performance computing
-- **Consultant**, Day Zero Diagnostics (2018)
-    - Bacterial genomics, transmission dynamics within Massachussetts General Hospital

 ## Skills
-- **Programming**: proficient in R, Python/Snakemake, Unix/Bash, Perl; familiar with C++
+- **Programming**: proficient in Python/Snakemake, R, Unix/Bash, Perl; familiar with C++
-- **Bioinformatics**: variant calling, genome assembly, metagenomics, high-performance computing
+- **Bioinformatics**: variant calling, genome assembly, metagenomics, high-performance and cloud computing
 - **Teaching and mentoring**: passionate about student development, patient with beginners
 - **Written and oral communication**: 16 scientific publications, 4 successful grant/fellowship applications, 3 invited talks
 - **Able to work independently and as part of a team**: creative thinker, enjoy collaborations and helping trainees